 In fact, Pippy has become somewhat of a spokesperson for natural hair on Twitter and Instagram and was the focus of an Elle article titled: “This Model Has Had Enough of the Industry Not Being Able to Handle Her Afro.”

 In it she expressed her disappointment with the fashion industry’s treatment of black hair, describing various experiences that made her feel uncomfortable and, worse yet, worthless.

-“I have lost count of the times I have walked into a job (most times as the ‘token afro’) and felt alienated or like my hair is a burden to a so-called professional hair stylist who won’t even have simple pieces of a hair kit like an afro comb or leave-in conditioner,” she told Elle.
+“I have lost count of the times I have walked into a job (most times as the ‘token afro’) and felt alienated or like my hair is a burden to a so-called professional hair stylist who won’t even have simple pieces of a hair kit like an afro comb or leave-in conditioner,”

 Popping Ringlets & Radiant Inner and Outer Beauty

 Pippa Melody Christian’s success is hardly surprising.
 She knows how to own a wide range of looks – both in terms of hairstyles and fashion – and radiates that kind of inner and outer beauty that makes a photo shoot or runway show stand out.

 She dreams of walking for Ashish or Fenty one day, and always carries Nivea moisturizers and lip balm with her for quick, soothing beauty remedies on the road.
 She loves a quality weave from her favourite hairstylist, Jake Gallagher, and is always up for different braiding styles.